FerdAngle/NetanMastersYu/README.md

 </picture>
 </div>

-3) With both accounts launched and in the same server, find a confined space where your alt can reach your main with m1s but where your main cannot escape out of range.
+3) With both accounts launched and in the same server, find a confined space where your ALT can reach your main with m1s but where your main cannot escape out of range.
 Ideally, one should just dig a hole in the ground and carve out a cube like area (recommended to dig with ki blasts and then crusher ball to create tiny spaces)

 5) Once you have secured a hole or some other very confined space, go back to your alt roblox window and place it inside of the space and then hold down LMB (Left-mouse button) and whilst holding it down, press esc on your keyboard and your alt should continue to m1 without you having to hold down the mouse.